 A heat pump outside unit unit looks essentially the same as a standard A/C system.
 The main difference is that a heat pump outside unit has a reversing valve to allow it to heat and cool the home.
-The manufacturer's tag would most often also list whether the unit is an A/C or a heat pump.
+The manufacturer's tag would most often also list whether the unit is an air conditioner or a heat pump.

 How does it work?